 “Religion and beliefs inform our values and are reflected in what we say and how we behave.
 Religious education provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self and the nature of reality, issues of right and wrong, and what it means to be human.
 It can develop pupils’ knowledge and understanding of Christianity, of other principal religions, other religious traditions and worldviews that offer answers to questions such as these.
 RE also contributes to pupils’ personal development and well-being and to community cohesion by promoting mutual respect and tolerance in a diverse society.”

 Department for Education

-At Willenhall Community Primary School, from this year we are teaching Religious Education alongside a programme of philosophy.
-Far from being an unachievable or inaccessible subject for primary age pupils, philosophy offers children an engaging and exciting curriculum experience, where children can tackle big questions, see the relevance of religious ideas to their own beliefs about the world and develop learning and thinking skills.
+At Willenhall Community Primary School, for a number of years we have been teaching Religious Education alongside a programme of philosophy.
+Far from being an unachievable or inaccessible subject for primary age pupils, philosophy offers pupils an engaging and exciting curriculum experience, where pupils can tackle big questions, see the relevance of religious ideas to their own beliefs about the world and develop learning and thinking skills.

-After extensive trials, and working with other schools and the Philosophy Foundation, we have developed our own bespoke scheme of teaching R.E. and Philosophy.
+After extensive trials, and working with other schools and the Philosophy Foundation, we have developed our own bespoke scheme of teaching RE and Philosophy.
 Each unit of work is focused on a ‘big’ question, such as “Is equality fair?” or “Is peace possible?” and brings in knowledge of different religions to help understand our responses to these questions.
-The scheme is written to provide an accessible and relevant way in for the children to learn about religions and teaches children key knowledge of different faiths, but also allows them to tackle some big questions about life.
-The lessons also provide children the opportunity to show progression in their core philosophical ‘learning’ skills - which help develop them as learners for all their subjects.
+The scheme is written to provide an accessible and relevant way in for the pupils to learn about religions and teaches pupils key knowledge of different faiths, but also allows them to tackle some big questions about life.
+The lessons also provide pupils the opportunity to show progression in their core philosophical ‘learning’ skills - which help develop them as learners for all their subjects.